SwedbankPay/developer.swedbankpay.com/_includes/payment-order-capture-3-1.md

 ## Capture v3.1

-Captures are only possible when a payment has a successful authorize transaction, naturally excluding one-phase payment instruments like [Swish][swish] and [Trustly][trustly].
+Captures are only possible when a payment has a successful authorize transaction, naturally excluding one-phase payment methods like [Swish][swish] and [Trustly][trustly].
 They will be marked as a `Sale` transaction.
-Two-phase payment instruments like [Card][card] and [Vipps][vipps] however, require a `Capture` to be completed.
+Two-phase payment methods like [Card][card] and [Vipps][vipps] however, require a `Capture` to be completed.

 Please note that you have a maximum of 5 **consecutive** failed attempts at a